banq/jdonframework/readme.md

 =========================================
 The Saga pattern is a preferable way of solving distributed transaction problems for a microservice-based architecture.
 However, it also introduces a new set of problems, such as how to atomically update the database and emit an event?

-Jdonframework can do it by single-Writer pattern.
+Jdonframework can atomically database and emit an event by single-Writer pattern.

 About workflow?